asimihsan/notes/[course] introduction_to_artificial_intelligence_cs-271.md

 ### 5.9: Maximum Likelihood

--    **Maximum likelihood**: what is the probability of a query that maximixes the likelihood of the data?
+-    **Maximum likelihood**: what is the probability of a query that maximizes the likelihood of the data?
     -    Infer probabilities from data.
     -    Assumes data instances are independent.
 -    Going through email example.